Claude Code Complete Setup: 5 Minutes from Sign-Up to First Call

 In April 2026 we ran a 100-concurrent, 5-minute load test against the gateway layer — 1,406 total requests, steady-state.
 Headlines:

-• Error rate: 0.00% — all 1,406 requests succeeded
+- Error rate: 0.00% — all 1,406 requests succeeded

-• Gateway TTFB P50 ≈ 300 ms
+- Gateway TTFB P50 ≈ 300 ms

-• Gateway TTFB P95 ≈ 750 ms
+- Gateway TTFB P95 ≈ 750 ms

-• Proxy-layer overhead ≈ 100–200 ms
+- Gateway-layer overhead ≈ 100–200 ms

-• 100-concurrent connection stability: no timeouts, no SSE stream drops
+- 100-concurrent connection stability: no timeouts, no SSE stream drops

 In practice that means the latency CodeGateway adds is a rounding error compared with the model's own generation time (typically 1–10 s depending on output length).
 Under moderate-to-high concurrency the gateway stays steady with zero error rate.

-End-to-end latency from inside China (monitoring in progress)
+End-to-end latency (monitoring in progress)

-• Streaming calls (long sessions): TTFB of 300–500 ms, then tokens flow.
+/initgenerating CLAUDE.md): 100–200 ms round trip — indistinguishable from hitting the official API in most regions. - Streaming calls (long sessions): TTFB of 300–500 ms, then tokens flow.
 Feels equivalent to the official API in practice, since inter-token latency from the model itself is already 30–80 ms.

 Once the 30-day sweep wraps we'll publish per-city, per-time-of-day, per-ISP P50/P95/P99 plus 7×24 connectivity rate.